-The Farmers’ Union of Wales and FUW Insurance Services Ltd. highlighted and discussed the most critical issues affecting the agricultural industry through a series of webinars at the virtual Royal Welsh Show.
+The Farmers’ Union of Wales and FUW Insurance Services Ltd. highlighted and discussed many of the critical issues affecting the agricultural industry through a series of webinars at the virtual Royal Welsh Show.

 The webinar ‘Tackling the rural housing crisis’ is available to watch again here:

 Addressing concerns around climate change and food production, a panel of experts discussed ‘Producing food and looking after the environment’.
 This webinar kept the conversation around food production and climate change going, raising awareness amongst consumers and farmers about the issues facing the industry in this context.

 The webinar ‘Producing food and looking after the environment’ is available to watch again here:

 During the virtual show week, which coincided with Farm Safety Week, safety on farms and how farmers can protect themselves and their business was also put under the spotlight at a webinar, hosted by FUW Insurance Services Ltd.